Specialized emergency care for newborns, children and teenagers

 - A bulging or sunken soft spot in infants

 - Sudden severe pain anywhere in the body

 - Falls from any significant height or from a bicycle/car accident

 - Call 911 if your child is not breathing or is in severe pain or non-responsive.

 - If possible, talk with your physician and follow his/her advice.

-- Otherwise, head to the nearest Novant Health emergency department.
+- Otherwise, head to the nearest Novant Health emergency room.